OpenAI Codex CLI: A Hands-On Guide for Deployment Workflows

 Authentication

-ChatGPT Account (Recommended): If you have a ChatGPT Plus, Pro, Business, Edu, or Enterprise plan, Codex CLI is included.
-Simply run codex and follow the authentication prompts.
+ChatGPT Account (Recommended): If you have a ChatGPT Plus, Pro, Business, Edu, or Enterprise plan, Codex CLI is included at no extra cost.
+Run codex and follow the authentication prompts.

-API Key: For headless automation or if you prefer using API credits:
+API Key: For headless automation or CI/CD environments:

 export OPENAI_API_KEY="your-api-key-here"

-To configure API key authentication permanently, add this to your ~/.codex/config.toml:
+To set this permanently, add it to your ~/.codex/config.toml:

 preferred_auth_method = "apikey"